ISSN 2398-2969

-Mouth: squamous cell carcinoma (gingival)
+Mouth: squamous cell carcinoma (gingival, non-tonsillar)

 Synonym(s): SCC